JadeMatrix/Modular-LEGO-Dungeon-Specification/Specification.md

 * additional section connectors at floor/ground level on side of elevation change
 * shim connecting sections with bricks and tiles as-needed to reach elevation difference

-## Stacking

-* attach upper sections by 2-12 studs
-* probably not a great idea in most cases, use a separate setup for each floor

 ## Non-Standard Game Tile Arrangements

 * outdoor areas
 * ornate entrances
-* if game tiles don't align, "where" a character is standing is at the game master's discretion
+* if game tiles don't align, "where" a character is standing for any particular action is at the game master's discretion

 ## Area Revelation